 Areas of Study

-Through undergraduate and graduate courses, the Department of Communication Disorders will prepare students for careers in one of the following areas.
+Through undergraduate and graduate courses, the Department of Communication Sciences and Disorders will prepare students for careers in one of the following areas:

 Audiology.
 An audiologist evaluates people with hearing and vestibular problems.
 They provide treatment that may include speech reading, auditory training, hearing aid evaluation and fitting, cochlear implant therapy, counseling and industrial hearing conservation.